bnomei/kirby3-lapse/readme.md

 );
 ```

-> 🏎️ if you use autoid or boost the modified lookups will be at almost zero-cpu cost.
+> 🏎️ if you use boost the modified lookups will be at almost zero-cpu cost.

 ## Cancel the caching